In Michigan's latest coronavirus surge, there's a new kind of patient - Local News 8

 Both the B.1.351 and highly contagious B.1.1.7 variants have been identified in Michigan, but the B.1.1.7 strain is now spreading throughout the community.
 The state health department has identified more than 1,200 instances of the B.1.1.7 variant.
 The actual number is likely much higher considering the difficulty in determining which variant is causing cases throughout the state — the samples have to be sent to a state lab for time-consuming DNA analysis to determine the variant.

-At Beaumont Hospital, Royal Oak, one facility of the largest health care provider in the Wolverine State, the prevalence of the B.1.1.7 variant is clear.
+At Beaumont Hospital’s Royal Oak, a facility of the largest health care provider in the Wolverine State, the prevalence of the B.1.1.7 variant is clear.

 Dr. Justin Skrzynski is a Covid hospitalist — a title that didn’t exist a year ago — which means he specializes in the care of Covid patients.
 He said they send out a small sample of some of their cases to the state for DNA analysis.